Johann Friedrich Herbart

 Education

-He stressed the need for moral education through experience and brought the work of teaching into the area of conscious method.
+He stressed the need for moral education through experience and brought the work of teaching into the area of the conscious method.

 According to his theory of apperception, new ideas, when properly presented to the student, become linked to existing ideas and form a system of associated ideas called the apperceptive mass.

-He developed theory of education—known as Herbartianism.
+He developed the theory of education—known as Herbartianism.
 It had a profound influence on late 19th-century teaching practices, especially in the United States, where educators established the National Herbart Society in 1895.

 Herbart’s method of instruction has been identified by his students as involving the “Five Formal Steps of the Recitation”, which includes preparation, presentation, association, generalization, and application.

-According to Herbart the soul has no innate natural talents or inborn powers.
+According to Herbart, the soul has no innate natural talents or inborn powers.
 He said that the individuality of the youth reveals itself more and more under the teacher’s efforts.
-He called to make teaching a more interesting and attractive field said that the teacher must represent the future man in the boy.
+He called to make teaching a more interesting and attractive field and said that the teacher must represent the future man in the boy.

 Aesthetics